Thai Chicken Wings are the ultimate appetizer. Baked until crispy and tossed in a sweet and savory glaze for maximum flavor! Healthy & yummy!

 - coconut aminos (or low sodium soy sauce)

 - garlic powder and red pepper flakes (optional)

-For ingredient substitutions, see below.
+For ingredient substitutions, see the green shaded box below.

 How To Make Thai Chicken Wings From Scratch?